VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Acknowledgment

 \begin{IEEEbiography} [{ }] {David Wisth} (Student Member, IEEE) received the B.S. degree in electrical engineering in 2012 and the M.Eng. degree in mechatronics engineering in 2014 from the University of Melbourne, Australia.
 He is currently pursuing the DPhil. degree in engineering science from the University of Oxford, UK.

 From 2015 to 2017, he worked as a Project Engineer at Siemens, Australia.
-His research interests include multi-sensor fusion, factor graphs, and legged robots.
+His research interests include multisensor fusion, factor graphs, and legged robots.

-Mr Wisth's awards and honors include graduating as valedictorian from his M.Eng. degree, and Best Student Paper Award (Finalist) at the IEEE International Conference on Robotics and Automation in 2021. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Marco Camurri} (Member, IEEE) received the B.Eng. and M.Eng. degrees in Computer Engineering from the University of Modena and Reggio Emilia (Modena, Italy) in 2009 and 2012, respectively.
+Mr Wisth's awards and honors include graduating as valedictorian from his M.Eng. degree, and Best Student Paper Award (Finalist) at the IEEE International Conference on Robotics and Automation in 2021. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Marco Camurri} (Member, IEEE) received the B.Eng. and M.Eng. degrees in Computer Engineering from the University of Modena and Reggio Emilia (Modena, Italy) in 2009 and 2012, respectively.
 He received his PhD degree in Advanced Robotics in 2017 from the Istituto Italiano di Tecnologia (IIT) in Genoa, Italy.

 From 2017 to 2020 he was postdoc at IIT (one year) and University of Oxford (two years).